mismasilfver/FPL2025/README.md

 - **Create New Week**: Clones players from the current week (including captain/vice) and snapshots the team into the new week.
 Previous weeks are marked read-only.
   - Note: Captain and Vice-Captain selections are copied to the new week.
 Changing them in a later week does not alter previous weeks (historical integrity).

-Data is stored in `localStorage` under `fpl-team-data` using a weekly schema:
+The default adapter writes to `localStorage` under `fpl-team-data` using a weekly schema:

 ```json
 {